cscwcu/workshops/python-and-ml/03_scikit-learn.md

    ```

    This plot will show how the Decision Tree model splits the feature space into different regions, each representing one of the species.

+### Titanic Survival Prediction

+Check out our [Titanic Survival Prediction project](titanic_survival/README.md) to see a practical example of using Scikit-learn to predict survival on the Titanic based on passenger data!

 ---